 2019 National Beef Essay Contest: “What does it mean to be a beef breeder in the 21st century?”

 The winning essay will be published in one of BEEF magazine’s online newsletters (e.g. BEEF Daily or BEEF Cow-Calf Weekly).
 The 2nd through 5th place essays will be published on A Steak in Genomics blog.
 We will award $500 for first, $300 for second, and $200 for third place in the contest.
+New this year, we will have two age divisions, "13 and Younger" and "14 to 19".
 Winners will be announced at the Mizzou Youth Livestock Judging Clinic on March 7th.

 Essays will be judged by beef genetics extension specialists, breed association staff, and trade publication staff.